 MRI is a modality that is continuously undergoing change, as a significant amount of research resources are applied to the various technical capabilities of the modality.
-The attraction of using MRI in pediatric disorders has increased with the acceptance that CT carries a potentially significant radiation risk, while MRI, when performed appropriately, appears to have little if any significant independent risk.
+The attraction to use MRI in pediatric disorders has increased with the acceptance that CT carries a potentially significant radiation risk, while MRI, when performed appropriately, appears to have little if any significant independent risk.
 Most of the potential risks from an MRI examination appear to be related to sedation and contrast use.
 The need for sedation will persist until established MRI protocols are sufficiently short, as they are for most MDCT examinations, to obviate the need for a sleeping patient.
 Ironically, the need for sedation in imaging chest disorders is frequently the most significant obstacle to optimal imaging.
 By necessity, many chest disorders compromise cardiorespiratory reserve, either through direct parenchymal disease or through compression of vital structures.
-It is in these children where the risk of performing an adequate MRI examination needs to be weighed against the potential radiation risk from the performance of a CT examination, the latter of which is a more dependabe diagnostic tool that is rapid enough that most children will not require sedation.
+It is in these children where the risk of performing an adequate MRI exam needs to be weighed against the potential radiation risk from the performance of a CT examination, the latter of which is a more dependabe diagnostic tool that is rapid enough that most children will not require sedation.
 While the longer overall scan time of the MRI examination continues to be a challenge, ongoing research into sequences that can be performed in progressively shorter scan times will probably eventually result in a gradual displacement of CT in favor of MRI for many clinical applications.
 Rapid, flow-sensitive and contrast-enhanced sequences are currently under investigation to examine regional pulmonary flow dynamics in the lung.
 Regional differences in perfusion can be detected earlier than using pulmonary function testing [79].
 MRI investigation of pulmonary embolism is also a current area of investigation, although this application will probably take some time to reach the pediatric level, as MDCT for pulmonary embolism in children has only recently been somewhat validated [80].

 The second major obstacle to anatomic pulmonary imaging in both the child and the adult is the difficulty inherent to pulmonary anatomy.
-Several factors limit the capability of MRI to provide fine anatomic detail.
-These include the low physical density of water molecules in the lung, the rapid degradation of signal from magnetic susceptibility of tissue interfaces, and the relatively limited anatomic resolution inherent to breathing motion during longer imaging times [81,82].
+The low physical density of water molecules in the lung combined with the rapid degradation of signal from increased magnetic susceptibility from tissue interfaces and the relatively limited anatomic resolution result in anatomic imaging that has been inferior to that which be achieved with CT [81,82].
 Therefore, it has been a very significant challenge to image smaller parenchymal processes, such as interstitial or diffuse lung diseases, small nodular processes (such as for tumor staging), and processes that diminish the parenchymal structures, such as emphysema or air trapping.
-While more rapid T2-weighted breath-hold imaging techniques are being investigated, most investigators suggest sequences using half fourier acquisition singleshot turbo spin-echo or rapid gradient sequences in the axial and coronal planes.
+While more rapid T2-weighted breath-hold imaging techniques are being investigated, most investigators suggest sequences using half fourier acquisition single-shot turbo spin-echo or rapid gradient sequences in the axial and coronal planes.
 Furthermore, 3 T field strength imaging has excellent potential, as has been shown in recent imaging work in children with primary ciliary dyskinesia [83,84].

-Other recent work in imaging pediatric lung anatomy has focused on disease processes that involve relatively larger areas of pulmonary airspace disease as can be seen in children with cystic fibrosis.
-As noted previously, there is a significant body of evidence developing that suggests that MRI can detect early zones of altered perfusion in regions of significant airway disease before pulmonary function testing can detect any abnormalities [79].
-In addition, MRI can evaluate complicated lung infections with internal necrosis as seen in tuberculous disease [85] and can detect large airway bronchiectasis-associated changes in cystic fibrosis and primary ciliary dyskinesia demonstrating similar CT grading scores to HRCT [83,86].
+Other recent work in imaging pediatric lung anatomy has focused on disease processes that involve relatively larger areas of pulmonary airspace disease or larger airways disease, such as cystic fibrosis.
+As noted previously, there is a significant body of evidence developing which suggests that MRI can detect early zones of altered perfusion in regions of significant airway disease before pulmonary function testing can detect any abnormalities [79].
+In addition, MRI can evaluate complicated lung infections with internal necrosis as seen in tuberculous disease [85] and can detect large airway bronchiectasisassociated changes in cystic fibrosis and primary ciliary dyskinesia demonstrating similar CT grading scores to HRCT [83,86].